EENI Global Business School

 Doctorate: American Business, World Trade.

-Languages: Courses, Masters, Doctorate in International Business and Foreign Trade in English or Study Master Doctorate in International Business in Spanish Jamaica Study, Course Master Doctorate in International Business in French Jamaica.
+Languages: Masters, Doctorate, International Business, English or Study Master Doctorate in International Business in Spanish Jamaica Study Doctorate in International Business in French Jamaica.

 Jamaica: The Caribbean logistics hub (Port of Kingston).